pchemguy/spec-kit/templates/capabilities/capabilities.md

 ---

-### Capability Anchor Construction
+### Capability Construction

-Capability anchors are constructed as part of the decomposition process by identifying and grouping capabilities while applying classification constraints.
+Capabilities are constructed as part of capability decomposition by identifying capability candidates, applying classification constraints, and grouping or splitting candidates into cohesive user-recognizable areas.

-Capability identification, classification, and grouping are **interdependent activities**:
+Capability identification, classification, and grouping are interdependent activities:

-- capabilities are identified from the target description;
+- capability candidates are inferred from capability signals in the target description;
-- classification according to the Capability Model is applied as capabilities are inferred;
+- classification according to the Capability Model is applied as candidates are inferred and scoped;
-- capability anchors are formed by grouping compatible capabilities into cohesive areas.
+- capabilities are formed by grouping, splitting, revising, or rejecting capability candidates.

-The LLM MUST use classification to **govern anchor construction**, not as a separate pre- or post-processing step.
+The LLM MUST use classification to govern capability construction, not as a separate pre- or post-processing step.

 ---

 #### Construction Principles

-Each capability anchor MUST:
+Each capability MUST:

 - use a concise, user-facing name;
 - express a clear end-user value or functional intent;
 - include a `Scope signal` that defines what belongs within the capability boundary;
-- group capabilities that are semantically cohesive and category-consistent under the Capability Model;
+- be semantically cohesive and category-consistent under the Capability Model;
-- reflect user-recognizable functionality, not implementation structure.
+- reflect user-recognizable value, behavior, access, or experience, not implementation structure.

-The LLM MUST derive anchors from:
+The LLM MUST construct capabilities from:

+- capability signals in the target description;
 - explicitly stated behavior;
 - strongly implied user-facing behavior;
 - usability, access, launch, delivery, environment, and runtime concerns;